 Erin Everett

-Erin has been trained in life coaching by Newfield Network and has apprenticed with multiple alternative medicine healers.
+Erin has been trained in life coaching by Newfield Network and has apprenticed with multiple alternative medicine healers and elders.
+She is a Plant Spirit Medicine healer, ordained by Eliot Cowan in 2003.
 She supports the international spiritual-social movement nonprofit called Sacred Fire and has spent decades learning from the trainings, teachers and elders available there and within her spiritual lineage.

-Erin Everett is a weather worker, ceremonial leader and initiated healer in her spiritual lineage.
-In 2003, along with Adam, she was initiated in the ancient and unbroken tradition of weather workers in Central Mexico by master weather worker don Lucio Campos de Elizalde.
-She was struck by lightning in her youth, which is a known calling to the tradition of working with weather.
+Erin Everett is a weather worker and initiated healer in her spiritual lineage.
+In 2003, along with Adam, she was ordained into the ancient and unbroken tradition of weather workers in Central Mexico by master weather worker don Lucio Campos de Elizalde.
 In Spanish, weather workers like her and her compadres are known as graniceros (workers with hail) and tiemperos (workers with time).
-In Nahuatl, they are known as quiapaquiz (kee-yah-PAH-kees), as well as other traditional names.
+In the ancient Nahuatl language, they are known as quiatlzques, as well as other traditional names.
+After years of intensive training and pilgrimage, she was ordained as a tepahtiani healer in their tradition, with Adam, in 2020.

-She is also an ordained tepahtiani healer in her tradition and offers personal and group healing retreats with Adam at their small forested mountainside healing center in the beautiful Blue Ridge Mountains of Asheville, North Carolina.
+She offers personal and group healing retreats with Adam at their small forested mountainside healing center in the beautiful Blue Ridge Mountains of Asheville, North Carolina.
+For a time, she is supporting Adam in his leadership and expertise as a healer, so Adam is the principal healer at retreats and getaways.

 Learn about Adam and Erin’s healing practice, next door to the cabin sanctuary where you will stay.